-Always examine Weapons or Armour carefully before picking them up.
-The more Intelligent and Wise you are, the easier it is for you to tell if these Treasures are Magical or Mundane (normal).
+When you first pick up a Weapon or piece of Armour, you usually can't tell if these Treasures are Magical or Mundane (normal).
 Magical means they have special properties: they're very valuable or they're Cursed.

+You can't always tell if an item you've found is Magical, since the word Magical won't necessarily show up in your Inventory.
+However, Cursed objects are readily identified; as soon as you try to use them, you become Cursed.
 Once you pick up a Cursed item, you can't drop it; you need help to get rid of it (see Guilds).

 Weapons and Armour come in a variety of types.
-Any item's value in battle is determined by many factors, including: the type of creature you're fighting; whether or not your battle accoutrements are Magical; and your levels of Strength and Skill.
+Any item's value in battle is determined by many factors, including: the type of creature you're fighting; whether or not your battle accourrements are Magical; and your levels of Strength and Skill.

 Armour comes in pieces that protect body parts: head (helmets, caps), torso (breastplates, mail coats), legs (greaves), and arms (gauntlets).
 To use Armour, you must use each part specifically.
 Press U to use a Weapon or piece of Armour (follow the prompts).